A short while ago, there was a news story about how Google was panicking about ChatGPT, OpenAI’s “chatty” chatbot.

 The launch of Bard (and the ever-growing popularity of ChatGPT) leads to the question: Will AI kill SEO?

 AI Chatbots and Digital Marketing

-However, chatbots that look up your questions and distil an answer from various sources might change the way people search online.
+However, chatbots that look up questions and distil an answer from various sources might change the way people search online.

 The New Way of Searching

 Instead of typing out their search queries and then looking for the answer in the hundreds and thousands of pages that show up, users would be able to use chatbots to give them the answer right off the bat, in natural language.